Steph's Two Girls, December 2017, aged 12 and 10 |

 The originally noted main features of PDA (and how it may differ from other profiles of autism) were:

-- obsessively resisting ordinary demands
+- resisting and avoiding ordinary, everyday demands

 - appearing sociable on the surface but lacking depth in understanding (often recognised by parents early on)